Kiss (band): 1979–1983: final makeup years

 Frehley's last appearance with the band (until the 1996 reunion) was in the music video for the single "I Love It Loud", which was co-written by Vincent.
 Frehley also appeared on the cover of the original Creatures of the Night album artwork.
 When the album was remixed and re-released in 1985 with a non-makeup cover and a slightly different song order, to reflect the band's roster change and abandonment of its makeup and costumes, Vincent was again absent from the album cover, as then-current lead guitarist, Bruce Kulick, appeared instead.
 The liner notes accompanying the remixed LP, however, credited both Frehley and Vincent with lead guitar performances on the Creatures of the Night album.
 Vincent officially replaced Frehley as lead guitarist in December 1982, as the band embarked on its 10th Anniversary Tour.

 Vincent originally wanted to use his birth name (Cusano) in the band, but this was vetoed by Simmons on the grounds that it sounded "too ethnic".
 Specifically, according to Simmons, "it sounded like a fruit vendor".
 Simmons went on to note that "fairly or unfairly, rock and roll is about the image".
 Vincent then suggested the name "Mick Fury", but this was also disallowed.
 Simmons later suggested the name change to "Vinnie Vincent".
 Vincent started actively pushing to join Kiss as a full member.
 Despite the misgivings that both Simmons and Stanley harbored about his personality, Vincent was taken into the band.
 Stanley designed a character, "the Wiz" also known as "the Egyptian Warrior", and makeup centered around an Egyptian ankh, for Vincent.
 According to the official authorized Kiss biography, written by David Leaf and Ken Sharp, "the Egyptian Ankh Warrior" refers to Vincent's makeup and persona, while the nickname "the Wiz" refers to his virtuosity as a guitar player.
 According to the Simmons autobiography Kiss and Make-Up, Vincent's Kiss persona was solely "the Wiz".
 A persona as "the Ankh Warrior" or similar is not mentioned in the book at all.

-From 1982 to 1983, the new lineup of Kiss became Simmons (the Demon), Stanley (the Starchild), Eric Carr (the Fox) and Vincent (the Egyptian Warrior) or the Wiz.
+From 1982 to 1983, the new lineup of Kiss became Simmons (the Demon), Stanley (the Starchild), Eric Carr (the Fox) and Vincent (the Wiz).

 Vincent's personality did not mesh well with either Stanley or Simmons, and he was dismissed from Kiss at the end of the Creatures tour.
 He was quickly reinstated before recording started for Lick It Up because Simmons and Stanley could not find a new lead guitarist on such short notice.
 Vincent appeared on the cover of Lick It Up and was credited as the lead guitarist.
 He received a writing credit for eight of the ten songs on the album.